igor-diniz/Shooter-Game/docs/REPORT.md

 ### Design

-### Creating new Enemies
+### Creating new Enemies and new Weapons

 **Problem in Context**

-As new types of enemies were created, it was necessary to make big changes in the main code of the game, in order to change the behavior of the game according to the enemy that had been created.
+As new types of enemies and of weapons were created, it was necessary to make big changes in the main code of the game, in order to change the behavior of the game according to the enemy and weapon that had been created.
 Thus, many conditionals were needed to effect this behavior change.

 **The Pattern**

 The factory method pattern was used to replace direct entity construction methods with calls to an enemy factory.
-This pattern allowed to solve the problem, since it was possible to create enemies without significantly changing the code, through the abstract method generateCharacter.
+This pattern allowed to solve the problem, since it was possible to create enemies and weapons without significantly changing the code, through the abstract method generateCharacter.

 **Implementation**